- What is the cost of the Accelerated STEM Academy? Are there other fees I should know about?

 - High school transcript (an unofficial transcript is acceptable)

 - Teacher Recommendation Form – Letters of recommendations must be accompanied by our Teacher Recommendation Form.

 Admissions decisions will be made on a rolling basis, and you will receive an admission decision within three weeks of submitting a complete application.

 Shortly after you have been accepted into the program and paid your deposit, you will receive an email with information about CampDoc.com.
 This is the platform we use for parents and participants to easily submit their medical information.
 You will be invited to create a profile in our section of CampDoc.com.
 Once you are logged in, you will be able to complete a form and submit necessary medical information.

 You will live in a residence hall on Duke University’s West Campus where you will be within easy walking distance of classroom buildings, dining facilities, libraries, the Duke Gardens, and the student union.

-Will attending the Intensive STEM Academy increase my chances of being admitted to Duke University as a regular undergraduate degree candidate?
+Will attending the Accelerated STEM Academy increase my chances of being admitted to Duke University as a regular undergraduate degree candidate?